AWS

 aws secretsmanager create-secret \

---name DYNAMIQ-NEXUS \
+--name DYNAMIQ \

---description "Dynamiq application secrets" \
+--description "Dynamiq Platform Secret" \

 --secret-string file://dynamiq_secrets.json